RaBarBarS/LookAtMe/README.md

 # LookAtMe
-This site is intended to be my portfolio.
-Check it out!
+This site is intended to be my playground.